SIM Swapping Protection: How to Stop Attackers From Hijacking Your Phone Number

 How to Know If You've Been SIM-Swapped

 The first sign is usually sudden loss of cellular service on your phone — calls fail, SMS stops delivering, and your phone shows "No Service" or "SOS Only."
 This happens because your number has been moved off your SIM.
-If this occurs unexpectedly, especially if you also notice unusual login alerts or password reset emails arriving in your inbox, treat it as a potential SIM swap emergency.
+If this occurs unexpectedly, especially alongside unusual login alerts or password reset emails arriving in your inbox, treat it as a potential SIM swap emergency.

 Step-by-Step: How to Protect Yourself From SIM Swapping